scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-interactive-test.md

 ---
-title: App testen in de LUIS-Portal
+title: Test app in LUIS portal
 titleSuffix: Azure Cognitive Services
-description: Gebruik Language Understanding (LUIS) om voortdurend aan uw toepassing te werken om deze te verfijnen en de taal inzichten te verbeteren.
+description: Use Language Understanding (LUIS) to continuously work on your application to refine it and improve its language understanding.
 services: cognitive-services
 author: diberry
 manager: nitinme